Skip to content

 Region Cusco, Urubamba Province, Sacred Valley.

-Typical Duration 4 to 6 hours for both sites plus travel time, depending on starting point and stops.
+Typical Duration 4 to 6 hours for both places plus travel time, depending on starting point and stops.

 Moray Ticket Boleto Turístico del Cusco, General or Partial Circuito III.